On Atheism

 How Do I Know Jesus is God?

-Firstly, I would like to point out that there have been few successful “prophets” throughout history who have claimed to be God.
-Because as soon as they do so, they would be considered a lunatic.
-However, unlike the false prophets, Jesus wasn’t striving to be popular.
+There have been few successful “prophets” throughout history who have claimed to be God.
+This is because as soon as they made such a claim, they would be considered a lunatic.
+However, unlike false prophets, Jesus wasn’t striving to be popular.
 He was striving to speak the truth.

 All of the apostles saw Jesus perform amazing miracles.
 All but one of them suffered painful gruesome deaths.
 Would you be crucified upside down or boiled alive for something you knew was a lie?